When People Ask if it is Okay

 I was asked recently about my feelings about something that each of us has faced in this mental illness life…

 Is it okay to not be okay?

 The answer is easy.
 Yes.
 There is nothing wrong with not being okay.
-This question is especially important to me over the past few weeks.
+This question is especially important to me as we continue to isolate because of COVID-19.
 I had to admit to myself first that currently, I am not okay.
 My depression has been peaking for the past few weeks.
 I am dealing with it like always with writing and one other way.

 Love Yourself First

 I always have to tell myself that, even though I am not okay, it is okay.
 The second thing–love yourself first.